Zediwan/PyEvoSim/README.md

 ## Usage

+This project can be used to try out different simulation conditions and settings which can be analysed later on.

 ### Simulation

 To run the simulation you need to run the [main.py](code/simulation/main.py) file.
 When an organism dies in the simulation it is logged to a database with all the relevant information.